-The NPT now is weaker because of what one might broadly term these two structural reasons.
-But what about motivation to proliferate especially in the coming years-beyond the motivations that have existed for a long time, such as specific insecurity because of threats from neighboring countries and a desire for great power status?
+Thus, the NPT now is weaker because of what one might broadly term the aforementioned two structural reasons.
+But what about the future and the motivation to proliferate-beyond the motivations that have existed for a long time, such as insecurity because of perceived threats from other countries and a desire for great power status?

 For a long time scientists have been concerned about the impact of global warming, or as it is now called climate change, on the livability-at least for humans-of the planet.
-In the Paris Climate Agreement of a year ago some 190 nations pledged to reduce carbon emissions from power plants and other sources into the atmosphere in such a way so that the earth does not move more than two degrees Celsius beyond the average world temperature prior to the commencement of the Industrial Revolution around 1800.
+In the Paris Climate Agreement of 2015 some 190 nations pledged to reduce carbon emissions from power plants and other sources into the atmosphere in such a way so that the earth does not move more than two degrees Celsius above the average world temperature prior to the commencement of the Industrial Revolution around 1800.
 But the commitments in the Paris Agreement are largely voluntary.
-China which is taking a lead on climate change mitigation apparently is still building coal plants to add to the enormous number that they already have.
-The incoming U.S. administration has expressed skepticism over whether it should continue to engage in climate change mitigation or support the Paris Agreement.
+China which is taking a lead on climate change mitigation apparently is still building coal fired power plants to add to the enormous number that they already have.
+The current U.S. administration has expressed skepticism over whether climate changes even exists, has begun to discontinue involvement in climate change mitigation and withdrawn the U.S. from the Paris Agreement.
 Very few countries have serious energy plans to reduce carbon emissions.
-The world average temperature is already at one degree Celsius above pre-industrial norms.
-There was a reading early in 2016 of plus 1.3 degrees Celsius.
-And there is a wide consensus among experts that a warming of the earth's average temperature to plus three degrees Celsius now appears to be built in.
+Germany's emissions continue to rise as it plays with renewable energy sources.
+The world average temperature is already close to one and half degrees Celsius above pre-industrial norms.
+And there is a consensus among many experts that a warming of the earth's average temperature to plus three degrees Celsius now appears to be built in from past emissions.
 The World Bank has published two reports warning against a plus four degree Celsius world.
 At four degrees truly catastrophic things will happen.
-But in any case it appears that in coming years, developments possibly well underway by 2030: seas will rise; coastlines and interiors will gradually go underwater; deserts will greatly expand; oceans will become more acidic.
+But in any case it appears that in coming years the following things will happen, such developments quite possibly will be well underway by 2030: seas will rise; coastal areas will gradually go underwater; deserts will greatly expand; oceans will become more acidic.
 There will be less oxygen as the plankton in the ocean-put at risk by an acidic ocean-provide 50 percent of the world's supply; the amount of arable land for crops and livestock will significantly shrink; and many potable water sources will disappear.
 There are a number of countries around the world which don't have large armies to defend their arable land and water resources under these scenarios.
-It would seem likely that some of these states or perhaps many may put the NPT aside and seek a nuclear military equalizer to aggressive nearby states or to enable them to become aggressive as their populations need more and more food and water sources.
+It would seem likely that some of these states or perhaps many may put the NPT aside and seek a military equalizer to aggressive nearby states or to enable them to become aggressive as their populations need more and more food and water sources.
+That equalizer would be nuclear weapons.
+This would ensure that JFK's nightmare would become reality.